Travel Diary of a Solidarity Banker in Bosnia and Herzegovina

 • The 'inherent' need for such a model in an aspirational India, where a large unserved/underserved population is yet to be given an opportunity to jump on the bandwagon, has ensured that microfinance remains a 'preferred' vehicle for both policy planners and practitioners over the years.

 • The significant support and enabling policy framework provided by the Reserve Bank of India has been a catalyst in pursuing the financial inclusion mission of the microfinance sector.
-The sector has been assigned a special category within the Reserve Bank's broader category of non-banking financial services, giving it a distinct identity and strong credibility as the country's first self-regulatory organization recognized by the Reserve Bank.
+The sector has been assigned a special category within the broader category of non-banking financial services by the Reserve Bank, giving it a distinct identity and strong credibility by having the country's first self-regulatory organization recognized by the Reserve Bank.

 • The operation of MFIN (the industry association) as a self-regulatory organization since 2010 has enabled the sector to build its growth on solid pillars.
 The main pillars of MFIN's work have been customer protection, the sector's code of conduct, and policy advocacy, all of which contribute to building a responsible finance ecosystem.